-During the current fiscal year, the Authority was required to adopt GASB Statement 68, Accounting and Financial Reporting for Pensions which requires employers to recognize their proportionate share of the collective net pension liability, collective deferred outflows of resources, collective deferred inflows of resources and collective pension expense excluding that attributable to employer-paid member contributions.
-Additional information regarding the adoption of GASB 68 can be found in Note 8 to these financial statements.
+During the previous fiscal year, the Authority was required to adopt GASB Statement 68, Accounting and Financial Reporting for Pensions which requires employers to recognize their proportionate share of the collective net pension liability, collective deferred outflows of resources, collective deferred inflows of resources and collective pension expense excluding that attributable to employer-paid member contributions.
+Additional information regarding GASB 68 can be found in Note 8 to these financial statements.